Noa-Nussbaum/Object-oriented-programming_4/README.md

 _Tests_

-The Tests class runs tests on both of the classes respectively.
-We tested them using JSON files which hold great amounts of nodes and edges in order to check efficiency.
+The Tests classes run tests on the DiGraph and GraphAlgo classes respectively.

 [Here is a link to the assignment in GitHub](https://docs.google.com/document/d/1LrXIX2pLvRIVHdSqVIimCCxL7UBMaogAcLKfr2dOjHk/edit)